ArcShahi/arc_color/README.md

 ### Ver 1.1  ☑️✅
-- The Color Syntax for C++ is more clear and readable.
+- The Color Syntax for C++ is more concise and readable.
 - Splitted the single libray for both C/C++ into two different Header for Modern CPP.
 - Added more colors : see color table